 - Knows colors, numbers, and letters

-- Follows routines like putting his coat away or sitting during circle time
+- Follows routines like putting their coat away or sitting during circle time

 - Sings songs or repeats nursery rhymes

-- Is able to get what he needs at home, during play, and at preschool
+- Is able to get what they need at home, during play, and at preschool

 The SLP will see if your child's speech is easy to understand.
-She will look at how your child uses her lips, tongue, and teeth to make sounds.
+The SLP will look at how your child uses their lips, tongue, and teeth to make sounds.
 The SLP will have your child imitate sounds or words.

 For early reading and writing, the SLP will see if your child:

 - Looks at and talks about pictures in books

 - Holds a book the right way and turns the pages

 - Tries to write letters and numbers